 You can develop creative thinking skills through recreation, being aware of your assumptions and solving riddles.
 Recreational activities include anything relaxing and unstructured, such as walking or reading.
 If you know a highly creative person, try to ask them for an informational interview, or ask to shadow them at their job for a couple of days.
 This can help you learn to be more creative yourself.

 Almost every type of job requires at least some level of teamwork at certain points.
 This makes collaboration an extremely important skill in most sectors of the professional world.
-Collaboration refers to working with others in order to produce or create something.
+Collaboration refers to working with others to produce or create something.
 This skill allows you to engage with others efficiently and productively.

 Building collaboration means building trust.
 People who are effective at building trust know how to understand a variety of viewpoints, manage priorities from everyone on the team and quickly meet expectations as a reliable member of a team.
-Successful collaboration entails mutual respect and cooperative spirit.
+Successful collaboration entails mutual respect and a cooperative spirit.
 Companies usually look for employees that work effectively as part of a team and are willing to balance personal achievement with the team’s goals.

 Adaptability is important because as technology continues to advance, companies that embrace new processes can often stay competitive in their industry.
 Companies are seeking employees who can show strong adaptability skills and become company leaders.

-Adaptability means being able to change in order to achieve success.
+Adaptability means being able to change to achieve success.
 Employees in a leadership role usually have to manage unusual situations where there are no explicit instructions.
 They must learn how to rely on their own judgment and be confident to make difficult decisions.
 If you are a person who learns quickly, it means you know how to adapt.
 You can improve your adaptability skills by trying new things or practicing your ability to solve problems in various circumstances.

 17. Time management